dngupta/dngupta.github.io/content/project/anti-racism/index.md

 ---
 title: Anti-Racism in the Canadian context
 summary: Collaborations make visible racism and race-based discrimination in the Canadian context.
+The first project focuses on the heritage sector, and the second project aims to make visible every day experiences of racial discrimination.
 tags:
   - anti-racism
-date: "2023-09-27T00:00:00Z"
+date: "2023-09-26T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ''